Phil Vischer: Career

 By 1999, Vischer slowly found himself running a company that was losing money due to a variety of circumstances.
 Their series continued being a hit in the market, but Vischer's decision to take out a loan and produce their first full-length film, Jonah: A VeggieTales Movie, caused the company to slowly fall apart financially.
 To make things worse, Big Idea's termination of their association with their long-time distributor Lyrick Studios (the company behind Barney & Friends and Wishbone), caused Lyrick's parent company, HiT Entertainment to file a lawsuit against the company for "breach-of-contract".
 Vischer offered to settle with HiT for $500,000 but, HiT declined and the case went to trial after the judge denied Big Idea's motion for summary judgement.
 A jury ultimately ruled against Big Idea in 2003, awarding HiT & Lyrick $11M.
-Although the verdict was later overturned on appeal, the damage was done and Big Idea filed for Chapter 11 bankruptcy in summer of 2003.
+Although the verdict was later overturned on appeal, the damage was done, and Big Idea filed for Chapter 11 bankruptcy in the summer of 2003.
 After Big Idea was purchased by Classic Media in 2004, Vischer further worked on VeggieTales under contract as a writer until 2009 (and continued to provide the voice of Bob and others until 2017, when his contract ended).
 Soon after Vischer's departure, VeggieTales was cancelled.